The shadiest Drag Race recaps on the web. Get ready to death drop, queens!

 Sequins, spray tans and sex - it's season 3 of the world's stupidest dating show.

 YASS, HUNTIES!
-Every episode of season seven recapped for your reading pleasure.
+Every episode of season eight recapped for your reading pleasure.
 Let's get sickening!

 Thursday, July 31, 2014